dkist99/hyper-v-deployment/README.md

 ## 📖 Project Summary

-This project demonstrates how to install and configure the Hyper-V role on Windows Server and deploy a virtual machine using both GUI and PowerShell methods.
+This project demonstrates how to install and configure the Hyper-V role on Windows 11 and deploy a virtual machine using both GUI and PowerShell methods.

 This lab simulates real-world system administration tasks related to virtualization and infrastructure setup.

 - **Languages Used:** PowerShell
-- **Environment:** Windows Server 2022
+- **Environment:** Windows 11
 - **Technologies:** Hyper-V, Virtual Machines, Virtual Switch Manager

 ---